castacks/UniCeption/README.md

 ## Prediction Heads

-Please refer to the `uniception/models/prediction_heads` directory for the supported information sharing blocks.
+Please refer to the `uniception/models/prediction_heads` directory for the supported prediction heads.

 ## Developer Guidelines